Getting Started

 In the bottom zone input panel:

-1. Select your testing mode (Full or ISO Only)
+1. Select your testing mode (Full or EI Only)

 2. Measure each zone with your calibrated densitometer